Brain Damage Caused By Lack Of Oxygen? We Can Help Pursue Accountability.

-Obviously, the brain requires oxygen to operate properly and maintain proper balance and health.
-When the brain is denied adequate oxygen, its cells deteriorate and die, resulting in brain damage, paralysis, or in the most severe cases, wrongful death.
-If your child has suffered from hypoxia — lack of blood flow to the brain — during child birth, it might be the result of medical malpractice or negligence on the part of your doctor.
+The brain requires oxygen to operate properly and maintain balance and health.
+When the brain is denied adequate oxygen, its cells deteriorate and die, resulting in brain damage, paralysis or, in the most severe cases, wrongful death.
+If your child has suffered from hypoxia — lack of blood flow to the brain — during childbirth, it might be the result of medical malpractice or negligence on the part of your doctor.

-There is a steep learning curve with birth injury cases, especially case involving complex injuries like hypoxia and anoxia.
+There is a steep learning curve with birth injury cases, especially cases involving complex injuries like hypoxia and anoxia.
 You should not have to be represented by a legal team that is still on the up slope of that curve.
-What we offer our clients is the benefit of working with experienced attorneys and a track record of successful verdicts and settlements.
-Detroit News called our lead attorney Brian McKeen "Michigan's most winning medical malpractice lawyer."
+We offer our clients the benefit of working with experienced attorneys and a track record of successful verdicts and settlements.
+The Detroit News called our lead attorney, Brian McKeen, “Michigan’s most winning medical malpractice lawyer.”

 Free Consultations | No Fee Unless We Win